 Thinking about worst-case health scenarios is unpleasant, but it’s important to be prepared for circumstances when timely medical assistance is critical.
 Medical alert systems ensure that you or your loved one gets medical attention quickly after a fall or during a health emergency.
-Our partners at ConsumerAffairs researched the best medical alert systems in Green Bay to guide you through the different features and service options.
+We researched the best medical alert systems in Green Bay to guide you through the different features and service options.

 In Green Bay, where 12 percent of the population is 65 or older and an additional 10 percent have a disability of some kind, medical alert systems provide an important service.
 In fact, medical alert systems in Green Bay give residents options, allowing them to live independently in their homes rather than move to expensive assisted living facilities.